Download FND app Android Aapp IoS App

 1. Functional (Dissociative) Seizures

-Its really important to understand that these kinds of attacks are common, do not mean you are going mad or ‘losing it’, do not result in serious physical injury and are potentially reversible without medication.
+It’s really important to understand that these kinds of attacks are common, do not mean you are going mad or ‘losing it’, do not result in serious physical injury and are potentially reversible without medication.

 1. Understanding FND

-Its essential that you feel the doctor has looked in to your case properly and come to the correct diagnosis.
+It’s essential that you feel the doctor has looked into your case properly and come to the correct diagnosis.

 1. Psychological Therapy